t-nadiya/finance/README.md

 3. Modify content of the folder `server` - if you want to complete bonus tasks
 4. Commit and push your code to your repository
 5. Send us link to your repository

+//
+- I have implemented the visual effect to highlight changes in the prices using color.
+Before that, I had changed the range of price and percent change on the server-side to display the negative change.
+- I have implemented the possibility of adding/removing tickers from the watchlist by creating two arrays of tickers.
+If you remove a ticker from one array, it will be added to another